MicrosoftPremier/VstsExtensions/PostBuildCleanup/en-US/overview.md

 ### Change Notes
 You can find the changes notes for this task [here](https://github.com/almtcger/VstsExtensions/blob/master/PostBuildCleanup/en-US/changeNotes.md).

+### Known Issues
+- All current versions of the task do not work with build phases or YAML build definitions.
+Please see the [FAQ](https://github.com/almtcger/VstsExtensions/blob/master/PostBuildCleanup/en-US/FAQ.md) for more information.

 ### Support
 If you need help with the extension or run into issues, please contact us at <a href='&#109;&#97;&#105;&#108;&#116;&#111;&#58;&#112;&#115;&#103;&#101;&#114;&#101;&#120;&#116;&#115;&#117;&#112;&#112;&#111;&#114;&#116;&#64;&#109;&#105;&#99;&#114;&#111;&#115;&#111;&#102;&#116;&#46;&#99;&#111;&#109;'>&#112;&#115;&#103;&#101;&#114;&#101;&#120;&#116;&#115;&#117;&#112;&#112;&#111;&#114;&#116;&#64;&#109;&#105;&#99;&#114;&#111;&#115;&#111;&#102;&#116;&#46;&#99;&#111;&#109;</a>.